 Nature in the raw

-Visit the magnificent eastern region of Hokkaido to see some of the most pristine scenery and wildlife habitats in Japan.
+Visit magnificent Eastern Hokkaido to see some of the most pristine scenery and wildlife habitats in Japan.
 Home to three of Hokkaido's six national parks, this vast and secluded corner of Japan is well worth the trip at any time of year.

-- Encounter Hokkaido's varied wildlife on land and sea
+- Encounter Eastern Hokkaido's varied wildlife on land and sea

 - Visit the Kushiro Marshes, Japan's largest marshland